artefactual/archivematica-docs/user-manual/archival-storage/archival-storage.rst

 To download an AIP, click **Download**.
 The download will begin in your web browser.
 Note that for very large AIPs, it might take a few minutes for the download to start.
-Downloading a very large AIP can be subject to Archivematica's default timeouts - please see the :ref:`Scaling up <scaling-up>` documentation for more information on adjusting timeouts.
+Downloading very large AIPs can result in hitting Archivematica's default timeouts, resulting in an AIP that doesn't download - please see the :ref:`Scaling up <scaling-up>` documentation for more information on adjusting timeouts.
+If the AIP is too large, you may need to download it directly from the storage location.

 From this page, you can also view the AIP's pointer file.
 The pointer file provides information on the AIP, how it was packaged for storage, fixity, and